 I conduct human neurocognitive examinations (EEG) of the processes involved in effector-object interaction, leading to enhance cognitive architectures for object manipulation in robots.

-To conduct a neurocognitive examination of the processes of object-based action affordances to inform interactive models of human-robot object manipulation.
-In embodied models of cognition our representations of objects are formed around the motor programs used to manipulate them.
-This means that not only do we automatically prepare relevant actions when viewing objects, but also that our actions modulate our perception of our environment and those interacting within it.
-Robots with a similar embodied architecture should also benefit from a more seamless sensory-motor integration.
+In embodied models of cognition, our representations of objects are formed around the motor programs used to manipulate them.
+This means that not only do we automatically prepare relevant actions when viewing objects, but also automatically recollect object knowledge derived from our everyday experience.

 To study how humans process objects and prepare motor interaction, I propose an original paradigm combining ElectroEncephaloGram (EEG) and Virtual Reality (VR).
 On one hand, EEG allows me to compare different brain activities representing how objects are processed (eg. different shapes, sizes, location in space, etc.) and how different actions are performed (eg. grasping and moving an object, using a tool).
 On the other hand, VR allows me to create these objects to manipulate (as Blender 3D models), in order to control their novelty.
 Finally, it's also provide an easy way to reproduce the experiments and to record the kinematics of the controller in the space during these object-based actions.